IndiferenteJack/pingscript/README.md

-# Bash script to check internet connection and send to telegram
+# Bash script to check internet connection and send it to telegram

 - Author: IndiferenteJack